mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. In order to become a Member, a person must—
 	1. have resided in the space as a Volunteer for at least 28 days in total, and
 	1. reaffirm they understand and accept the Constitution and Collective Agreements.
-1. A Member should be evaluated as soon as possible after 180 days during which they may request to
+1. A Member should be evaluated (§9.) as soon as possible after 6 months (180 days).
+At their evaluation they may request to—
   1. return to Guest,
   1. return to Volunteer, or
   1. continue as Member.